There are so many incredible things to do in Singapore!

-- After the swim, you can relax yourself under the palm tree or sunbathe beside the poolside.
+- After the swim, you can relax under the palm tree or sunbathe beside the poolside.
 A sip of Champagne amidst the clouds could be the best moment in your life.

 2. Skyline Luge Sentosa

-Originated from New Zealand, Skyline Luge in Singapore encompasses 3-wheel sled, and riders can easily control their speed by pushing or pulling the handlebars, either to accelerate or brake.
+Originated from New Zealand, Skyline Luge in Singapore encompasses 3-wheel sled, and riders can easily control their speed by pushing or pulling the handlebars, either to accelerate or a brake.
 If you ride at night, you can even enjoy the picturesque view of Sentosa, which is quite a romantic experience.

 Skyline Luge Sentosa Highlights:

-- In order to take the skyline luge, riders need to go to the top of the track by taking a Sentosa Skyride, where the scenic views of Sentosa Island and even the South China Sea is right in front of you.
+- In order to take the skyline luge, riders need to go to the top of the track by taking a Sentosa Skyride, where the scenic views of Sentosa Island and even the South China Sea are right in front of you.